LAMB OF GOD, MUSHROOMHEAD, PROTEST THE HERO DROP NEW ALBUMS REISSUES FROM IRON MAIDEN, MERCYFUL FATE, AND WHITESNAKE

 Iron Maiden – The Live Collection – Remastered

-For as much crap as bands like Kiss and Judas Priest get for label released greatest hits packages, fans of Iron Maiden seem to forget about them releasing their entire catalogue over and over again.
-I love Maiden, they and Kiss are my all time favorite bands.
-But it bugs me that over the years they point finger at other bands, while they have no issue with the endless stream of cash grab reissues.
+For as much crap as bands like Kiss and Judas Priest get for label-released greatest hits packages, fans of Iron Maiden seem to forget about them releasing their entire catalog over and over again.
+I love Maiden, they and Kiss are my all-time favorite bands.
+But it bugs me that over the years they point fingers at other bands, while they have no issue with the endless stream of cash grab reissues.
 This time around they’re bundling together Live After Death and Rock In Rio.
 Both can be purchased on their own as well, and there is a limited collectors box edition of Live After Death with an Eddie statue and patch.
-If you’re a collector, cool, you’ll probably pick this up, regardless of the fact that you have the original CD version that doesn’t have side four from the Hammersmith Odeon, or the full version of “Running Free”.
+If you’re a collector, cool, you’ll probably pick this up, regardless of the fact that you have the original CD version that doesn’t have side four from the Hammersmith Odeon or the full version of “Running Free”.
 And you probably have at least one of the many re-releases that have come out over the years.

 Check out the live video for the Iron Maiden track “Hallowed Be Thy Name” off of Live After Death here:

 Anything released in the last 10 to 20 years by a band like Maiden shouldn’t have to be remixed.
-They’ve always been great sonically, it isn’t as if they’re Priest, and released some crappy sounding albums.
-Which you could argue need to be remastered.
+They’ve always been great sonically, it isn’t as if they’re Priest, and released some crappy-sounding albums.
+Which you could argue needs to be remastered.

 Opeth – Orchid Vinyl Reissue

 Mercyful Fate – Return Of The Vampire Reissue

 Whitesnake – The Rock Album